Py4Rpi/dir_synchro/README.md

 To stop the program execution just press CTRL+C in the terminal window with running program.

+So far its tested only under Windows 10 operating system but it should run fine on Linux systems too.

 This code still can be improved by many ways.
 New versions will be uploaded later.

 ## Help